Team

 History

-The SCOTT-SRAM MTB Racing Team (former SCOTT-Odlo MTB Racing and even earlier SWISSPOWER) has a long history in mountain bike racing.
-It all started in 2002, when Thomas Frischknecht became the face of SCOTT’s racing program to start the SWISSPOWER team togehther with former national coach Andi Seeli.
+The SCOTT-SRAM MTB Racing Team (former SWISSPOWER) has a long, successful history in mountain bike racing.
+It all started in 2002, when Thomas Frischknecht became the face of SCOTT’s racing program to start the SWISSPOWER team together with former national coach Andi Seeli.
+The team’s philosophy is built around developing young, talented riders from Switzerland such as Florian Vogel, and from 2003 – present, Nino Schurter.
+By bringing these riders into a professional structure and providing them with both opportunity and support, the SCOTT-SRAM MTB Racing Team is the definition of a success story – one which continues today, having created National-, World Cup-, World- and Olympic Champions over the years.

 Innovation